This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Use a humidifier to add moisture to the air in your home.

-- Avoid changes in temperature , especially activities that cause you to sweat a lot because this can cause itching.
+- Avoid changes in temperature , especially activities that cause you to sweat a lot.
+Sweat can cause itching.
 Remove blankets from your bed if you get hot while you sleep.

 - Avoid allergens, dust, and skin irritants.
-Do not let pets inside your home.
 Do not use perfume, fabric softener, or makeup that burns or itches.

 Write down your questions so you remember to ask them during your visits.